isomerpages/singapore-customs-cms/_strategic-goods-control-list/Strategic Goods Control List/determination-of-strategic-goods.md

 -   Describe in detail the intended end-use of the next higher assembly if your product is a component of a system or used to make or repair another product
 -   Indicate the part/component description and its corresponding Strategic Goods Product Code if you know that your product contains any parts/components that are controlled under the SGCA
 -   Indicate if your product is specially designed for any specific equipment

+The determination process may take up to 30 days, depending on the complexity of the product and the completeness of the information furnished.

 To minimise any delay in processing your application, please provide the required information and ensure your application is completed properly and accompanied by all supporting documents.